 The German Fasnacht Krapfen recipe is a traditional German dish for the Fasnacht, Karneval or Fasching time - also called the wild days!
-It is like the Berliner or Mutzen also baked in grease.
-To make such dishes for Fasnacht has an old tradition.
+It is like the recipe "Berliner" or "Mutzen" which are deep fried.
+To make such dishes for carnival or "Fasnacht" has an old tradition.
 After Fasnacht there is the time were people used to stay away from rich food like cakes and meat until Easter.
-Fasnacht is therefor the time where people were allowed to drink and eat what they can and baked in grease dishes became popular.
-This recipe is using raisins.
-Yes, you can use raisins but you don't have to.
+Fasnacht is therefor the time where people were allowed to drink and eat what they can, and hence these deep fried dishes came about.
+This recipe is using raisins but it is optional, you don't have to use them.
 Happy Cooking!

 0,25 liter water

 150 g flour